Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Methodology

 \section{Methodology}

 The primary assumption in our work is that surface 3D points are spherical functions, \ie their representations depend on the viewing angles observing them.
-This condition contrasts most 3D point cloud processing pipelines that assume a view-independent representation of 3D point clouds \cite{pointnet,pointnet++,kpconv}.
-In the toy 2D example in \figLabel{\ref{fig:toy}}, the center point (represented by a circular function $g$) is viewed from various view-points $u_j$ that are agnostic to the underlying function itself.
-In many applications, it is desired to have a single feature representing each point in the point cloud.
-When the projected values of $g$ from these $u_j$ view-points are aggregated together (\eg by max/mean pool) to get a constant representation of that point, the underlying properties of $g$ are lost.
-We build our Voint representation to keep the structure of $g$ intact by taking the full set $\{ \left( u_j,g(u_j) \right)\}_{j=1}^{5}$ in learning the aggregations.
-This section introduces the concept of Voint clouds and presents a theoretical and practical framework on how to learn functions on this Voint space.
+This condition contrasts with most 3D point cloud processing pipelines that assume a view-independent representation of 3D point clouds.
 The full pipeline is illustrated in \figLabel{\ref{fig:pipeline}}.